 The School of Government and Public Policy has funding available to sponsor eligible students to attend an academic seminar program in Washington D.C.
 SGPP funding will cover seminar costs and a travel stipend.
-The next Washington Center Seminars will be held in May 2024, with SGPP applications opening in Late February/Early March 2024.
+The next Washington Center Seminar will be held in May 2026, with SGPP applications opening in December 2025.
 Students can read about The Washington Center Seminars (and other programs) at their website: https://twc.edu/

 Spend a week in Washington, D.C. with college students from across the country and dive into the national security challenges facing the world today.
 You’ll interact with experts and public figures, go behind the scenes of organizations throughout the city, discover new career paths and come away with a competitive advantage.